lospenguin/symbol/README.md

 # symbol
 Military Symbol Generator (Pilot)

-This full stack GUI allows a user to generate a military symbol.
+This full stack GUI allows a user to generate standard military symbols.

 TO DO:
 1. Add another wrapper below canvas that will explain the sourcing of the symbols